MIC Limerick Campus

 Located a short walk from the social and cultural buzz of Limerick City centre, MIC Limerick’s leafy 25-acre campus combines architecture from past and present that makes it truly unique.
 The essential facilities for lectures, study and recreation are all here but its compact size and friendly atmosphere ensures that students have ‘a home away from home’.

 Founded in 1898 to train school teachers, Mary Immaculate College has come a long way since the first students stepped through its doors.
 MIC is now a thoroughly modern institution, delivering a variety of education and liberal arts programmes to close to 5,000 students.
 It may be the oldest third level college in Limerick but the transformation of the campus, particularly over the last 20 years, shows a drive to offer the best amenities possible.

 It maintains a historic charm with period buildings and fixtures but boasts contemporary facilities like the TARA Building, Lime Tree Theatre and Tailteann Sports Complex to complement the vibrant student experience.
 MIC Limerick is a strong fixture in both the local community and the national educational landscape.
-Explore the campus in more depth below.
+Take a virtual tour of the campus and learn more about buildings and facilities below.

 MIC's rich history and contemporary vigour can be seen in the original main structure, the Foundation Building.
 The first stone was laid in 1899 and it is still in full use today for teaching, office space, student accommodation, dining and even worship.

 The period classrooms and lecture theatres here offer great character but all have modern ICT and AV facilities.